Ronan-H/md5/overview.md

 ## Option: --test
-The purpose of the application is to demonstrate that it can produce the correct MD5 hash of any input.
-As such, running the program will first run the MD5 algorithm against all 9 test files in *test_input/*:
+The purpose of this option is to demonstrate that the program can produce the correct MD5 hash of any input.
+As such, running the program with this argument supplied will run the MD5 algorithm against all 9 test files in *test_input/*:

 ```
 TESTING FILE:  ./test_input/0_bytes.txt